 At a Tampa alcohol rehab, they understand that withdrawals and detox are highly individual and influenced by several factors:

 - Presence of a co-occurring mental health issue

 - Use of other drugs in conjunction with alcohol

-Not every person will present the same symptoms.
+Not every person will present with the same symptoms.
 Therefore, each person may not even go through each stage of withdrawal.
 Delirium tremens is the most serious form of alcohol withdrawal.
 This occurs in three to five percent of individuals and is very serious.
 DT’s can occur without warning and the person experiencing them needs to be monitored by a medical professional who can monitor vital statistics.

 At alcohol recovery Tampa Bay, you will find yourself in a safe environment – free from drugs and alcohol.
 This is a place where you come to heal and receive treatment.
 Alcoholics should seek treatment at an inpatient facility where they can focus solely on their recovery.
 Remember that treatment is anonymous – there is no need to worry about anyone finding out that you are there.